SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 The microtonal keyboard I've proposed provides more flexible ways for the very basic study of the field.
 I will often refer to certain points in my previous article.
 In the present article, I'm not going to get into theoretical reasoning much, mostly because my own study of microtonal music is only starting.

 The second application is the auxiliary one used for the study and the comparison of different tonal systems, the source code can be found in "tone-system-comparison".
-It is useful for the understanding how different EDO systems work.
-In particular, it can be used to play and listen to the chords to detect the compromised harmonic quality of the traditional *common practice* [12-EDO system](https://en.xen.wiki/w/12edo) (Equal Division of Octave using 12 tones).
+It is useful for understanding how different EDO systems work.
+In particular, it can be used to play and listen to the chords to detect the compromised harmonic quality of the traditional present-day *common practice* [12-EDO system](https://en.xen.wiki/w/12edo).

+Here, "EDO" stands for "Equal Division of Octave" on a *logarithmic scale*.
+For example, the 12-EDO means the most widely used equal division of the octave into 12 "semitone" intervals.
+An alternative term is "12-TET", it stands for "twelve-tone equal temperament".
+Some authors do not consider EDO and TET terminology equivalent on the following basis: the term EDO does not imply [*"temperament"*](https://en.wikipedia.org/wiki/Musical_temperament), because if we simply divide the octave into an arbitrary number of intervals, we can obtain intervals between tones that are very far from harmonical intervals.
+However, in this article we are going to consider only the tonal systems which approximate the harmonical intervals very well, so they can be considered temperaments.

 See also [my page](https://en.xen.wiki/w/Sergey_A_Kryukov) at the microtonal community Web site [Xenharmonic Wiki](https://en.xen.wiki).
 In addition to the Microtonal Fabric links, there are some useful links on different microtonal topics and personalities.